aws-samples/aws-healthomics-dependencies-workflow-pipeline/README.md

 ### Prerequisites
 1. A GitHub repository for your workflows.
 2. To trigger the Workflow Containers Dependencies Pipeline, you must have a file named `container-requirements.txt` that contains the list of container image URLs required by your HealthOmics private workflow.
-You may refer to the [sample `container-requirements.txt` file](/sample-workflow/container-requirements.txt).

 Follow these steps to implement in your environment: